The combination of software and mobile devices can improve safety and health programs in a variety of work environments.

-It’s easy to assume that life on the job gets safer every year for industries such as coal mining, manufacturing and agriculture.
-After all, we assume, stringent safety regulations combined with safety advances ensure that the working world becomes a constantly safer place.
+It’s easy to assume that life on the job gets safer every year for industries such as construction, mining, manufacturing and agriculture.
+After all, we assume, stringent safe workplace regulations combined with safety advances ensure that the working world becomes a constantly safer place.

 Developing safety apps is so important to us that we have included a Safety and Health app in our Sample App Gallery.
 For more details about mobile apps and safety, see my blog post, Industrial Safety Apps - The Future Of Worker Safety.
 You can also view some of our safety-related construction apps including our Workplace Wellness app and Toolbox Talk app.